Home | About USIG | What's New | Events

 Ugandan law creates several types of not-for-profit organizations (NPOs), including: NGOs, trusts, and foundations.
 Other not-for-profit legal forms, which are outside the scope of this Note due to their limited interaction with U.S. grantmakers, include cooperative societies, societies, communal land associations, political parties, religious entities, and trade unions.

 NGOs.
-The 1989 Nongovernmental Organizations Registration Act (“NGO Registration Act”) defines an “organization” as “a nongovernmental organization established to provide voluntary services, including religious, educational, literary, scientific, social or charitable services to the community or any part of it.”
-(NGO Registration Act, section 1(d)) The Law does not distinguish between membership and non-membership organizations.
-NGOs must register with the National Board of NGOs.
-(NGO Registration Act 2(1))
+The Non-governmental Organisations Registration Act, 1989 ("NGO Registration Act") defines an "organization" as "a nongovernmental organization established to provide voluntary services, including religious, educational, literary, scientific, social or charitable services to the community or any part of it" (NGO Registration Act, Section 1(d)).
+The Law does not distinguish between membership and non-membership organizations.
+NGOs must register with the National Board of NGOs (NGO Registration Act, Section 2(1), NGO Registration (Amendment) Act, Section 4, and Regulation 3 of the NGO Registration Regulations, 2009).

 Trusts and Foundations.
 The Trustees Act and the Trustees Incorporation Act govern trusts and foundations.
-Foundations also may register as companies limited by guarantee under the Companies Act.
-(Companies Act, Cap.
-110, 1961) Trusts may be established by any body or association for any “religious, educational, literary, scientific, social or charitable purpose.”
-(Trustees Incorporation Act, 1(1) (1939)).
-Trusts and foundations are established to provide grants, and in some cases loan financing at a more affordable rate to NGOs, community-based organizations [4], and private organizations, in support of their goals and objectives.
+Foundations also may register as companies limited by guarantee under the Companies Act (Companies Act, Ch.
+110, 1961).
+Trusts may be established by anybody or association for any "religious, educational, literary, scientific, social or charitable purpose" (Trustees Incorporation Act, Section 1(1) (1939)).
+Trusts and foundations are established to provide grants, and in some cases loan financing at a more affordable rate to NGOs, community-based organizations [4], and private organizations in support of their goals and objectives.

 B. Public Benefit Status